What are waves?

 to break somewhat better or somewhat worse than usual,

 depending on the local seabed.
-Some places work well as high tide approaches; some
+There is no absolute rule that works everywhere: some places work well as high tide approaches; some

 work best when the tide is going out.